oguzkarademir/Module-Project-Array-of-Numbers/development-strategy.md

 - Added `prompt` method to ask the user to enter a number
 - Added `Number` method
 - Used `push` method to add user's number to the main shared array of numbers

+## 3. Find-Less-Than

+> Assigned to `Sayed Kazimi`
+> reviewers `Pavel` , `Olga` and `Oguz`

+**As a site visitor, I want to give a number and see all the numbers less than my input number **

+## Branch

+Developed in a branch called `find-less-than`

+### HTML

+- Nothing has changed

+### CSS

+- Nothing has changed

+## JS

+- Added `prompt` method for the user input
+- Added `Number` method to convert the user input from string data type to number data type
+- Wrote the logic for the program
+- Filled the blanks for type checking and making sure that users enter a valid number
+- Used `push` method to add all lower numbers to the main shared array of numbers